Bluehost was founded in 2003 and is one of the most popular hosts online today, powering over two million websites as of 2023.

 - Hidden Fees and Clauses: No refund on domain names.
-Renewal rates for both domains and hosting are much higher than the introductory rates.
+Renewal rates for both domains and hosting are significantly higher than the introductory rate.

 - Account Activation: Instant activation in most cases.
-If the information is inaccurate or there’s suspicion of fraud, activation might get delayed.
+But inaccurate information or suspicion of fraud may delay activation.

 - Installation of Apps and CMS (WordPress, Joomla, etc.): Mojo Marketplace makes app installation quick and easy.